5 common real estate scams, and how to avoid them

 Many real estate and rental scam victims are too embarrassed to file complaints, making it harder to catch the scammers who repeatedly victimize unwitting homeowners, homebuyers and renters, Opperman says.

-You can also file a complaint with the BBB’s Scam Tracker, which will help notify others like you about potential fraud activities.
+You can also file a complaint with the BBB’s Scam Tracker, which will help notify others about potential fraud activities.
 If you want a better chance at connecting with an individual to hear your story, consider contacting your state’s consumer protection agency, as well.